 Use Credit and ATM Cards

 You will almost always get the best interbank exchange rate when buying foreign currency with either ATM cards or credit cards, which will usually be 2 to 7 percent better than the rates you'll get when exchanging cash or traveler's checks.
 Try to use credit cards whenever possible for large purchases such as hotel bills, tickets and car rentals.
-However, keep in mind that most credit card companies add fees for transactions made in foreign currencies.
-(Capital One is one of very few U.S. credit card companies that do not.)
+However, keep in mind that many credit card companies add fees for transactions made in foreign currencies.
+(Capital One and select Citi and Chase cards are among the few credit cards that don't.)
 Local vendors such as restaurants and shops may also charge a fee for credit card transactions.
 Read more about avoiding fees and using credit cards wisely in The Best Way to Carry Money Overseas.

 If ATM's are easily accessible in the country you're visiting, we recommend using your ATM card for day-to-day cash needs.
 But again, remember that your bank (and the local bank) may charge you an additional fee for each transaction -- making it generally a good idea to take out as much money at a time as you feel comfortable carrying, rather than making multiple stops at the ATM.
 For more information, see ATM's Abroad.